Jae Jin: Touring

 Jin played his first casual concerts as a solo artist in 2014 at various venues around the National Capital Region including Jammin' Java and Ebenezers Coffeehouse.
 Since the start of 2015 when he decided to do music full-time, he has toured extensively bringing him to over 124 cities.
 Notable venues Jin has played concerts at include The Bitter End, SideWalk Cafe, Pianos (club), Rockwood Music Hall, Eddie's Attic, Hotel Café, Postcrypt Coffeehouse, Smith's Olde Bar (ATL), Neck of the Woods (SF), and more.

-Jin has toured North America, Europe (France and England), and Asia (South Korea and Singapore).
+Jin has toured throughout North America, Europe (Paris & London), and Asia (South Korea, Bangkok, Tokyo, Taipei, & Singapore).
 The majority of his global touring that included London, Paris, South Korea, and Singapore took place in 2016.

-His last major touring took place in 2019, when he embarked on a 10 month, 46 city tour.
+His longest major touring took place in 2019, when he embarked on a 10 month, 46 city tour.

-As of 2020, Jin has played nearly 600 performances across over 136 cities globally.
+As of 2025, Jin has played over 800 performances across over 175 cities globally.